logisparte/kano/docs/README.md

 configuration.
 When things get more complex, these one-liners rapidly evolve into big untestable scripts with varying folder structures and poor documentation.
-It drives up the maintenance costs as well as the cognitive costs of switching between projects and onboarding new contributors.
+It drives up the maintenance costs as well as the cognitive costs of switching between projects and onboarding new contributors

 This is one of the problems `kano` solves.
-It structures your development workflow in _tasks_ that can be run the same way across projects, regardless of their actual implementations.
-It gives you a common interface to work with all your projects without getting in your way.
+It structures the development workflow in _tasks_ that can be run the same way across projects, regardless of their actual implementations.
+It provides a common interface to work with across all projects without getting in the way

 ## License